Discover what you are naturally good at

 Strength-Spotting Interviews 20+ Questions and Techniques

-What is strength spotting?
+What is strength-spotting?

 Strengths are the positive qualities that improve our lives.
-They help us achieve career success or better our relationships.
+They help us achieve career success or improve our relationships.
 They are a part of our personality and impact how we and others see ourselves.
-Most individuals struggle with evaluating their own strengths.
-They underestimate their abilities.
-Likewise, many also struggle with spotting others’ strengths.
+Most individuals struggle with evaluating their own strengths; instead, they underestimate their abilities.
+Likewise, many people struggle with identifying others’ strengths.
+Strength evaluation is difficult, regardless if you are evaluating your own strengths or others’ strengths.
+However, strength-spotting helps solve this issue.
+Strength-spotting is a technique that helps individuals identify their strengths and the strengths of those around them [1].
+Once you identify these strengths, you can apply them to your daily activities.
+With this strengths approach, you tend to be happier than those who do not know their strengths [2].

-Why it is important to identify strengths?
+Why is it important to identify strengths?

 When you understand your unique strengths, you can more intentionally apply them to various aspects of your life.
 This strengths-based approach has been shown to boost motivation, engagement, resilience, and overall life satisfaction.
 Investing in identifying your strengths pays dividends in both personal and professional spheres.
 Many individuals tend to focus their personal growth on the idea of fixing their weaknesses.
 However, they neglect the importance of strength behavior.